mwesterhof/wagtail_formation/docs/docs/index.md

   to use multiple forms on one page, and can't add forms as an element to more generic page types.
 * [Wagtail Streamforms](https://wagtailstreamforms.readthedocs.io/en/latest/advanced.html), an implementation that aims to provide forms in a page's streaming content.
 This is handled through a chooser, which means that pages will only hold a reference to a form object.
 This can be overly restrictive.
+It also has significant restrictions on the flexibility on content and layout, and also adds complications when extending the functionality.
 * [Wagtail Form Blocks](https://wagtailformblocks.readthedocs.io/en/latest/), another implementation that relies on a chooser.
 It provides very limited flexibility as to what a form actually does, and also makes rendering the form somewhat convoluted for more complex layouts.